 Fellows in gastroenterology and hepatology training programmes, junior faculty, basic/translational researchers and experienced clinicians with a desire to become more involved in liver cancer investigation and care.

-The next ILCA School of Liver Cancer will take place in Paris!
+The next ILCA School of Liver Cancer will be virtual this December!

-ILCA is very pleased to announce that the next edition of the ILCA School of Liver Cancer will take place in Paris, it will be hosted by The Cordeliers Research Center on 11−12 December 2020.
+ILCA is very pleased to announce that the next edition of the ILCA School of Liver Cancer will be virtual this December 2020.

 |Friday, 11 December|